speedyleion/speedyleion.github.io/_posts/2021-03-03-speeding-up-windows-file-status-lookup.markdown

 I decided that it was worth investigating how to speed this up.
 Looking at the profiling of running [win-git-status] every file was being opened.
 See [Profiling Rust On Windows]({% post_url 2021-02-28-profiling-rust %}).
-It seemed unecessary to be opening every file just for the file modification time.
+It seemed unnecessary to be opening every file just for the file modification time.

 > I'll admit I don't know the underlying meaning of "opening" on Windows.
 So